deltaquebec/sentiment_paradise_lost/README.md

 It should be noted that this project was conducted using the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
 To optimize completion time, each task was invited to perform on the GPU: NVIDIA GeFORCE RTX 3070.
 Preliminary tests were done on the CPU: AMD Ryzen 7 3700X 8-Core Processor 3.59 GHz.
 Your completion times may be different according to the processing unit you use.

-# 1. Visualization
+# 1. Data and Lexical Information

-The tasks of data visualization are contained in _visualization_data.py_ and _visualization_sent.py_.
+The tasks of data formatting and lexical analysis are contained in _dataframe_data.py_ and _dataframe_sent.py_.
+Visualization of the lexical information is completed in _visualization_data.py_.
 The plots of distributions are saved as .png files.

 ## Data preparation and data cleaning